JoostvDoorn/MovieReviewSentimentRankings/README.md

 Removes null values from the sentences set.

 ### Local files
 These files were created to test/debug the functionality locally.
-Paths in these pig scripts match the format in the VM provided by the Norvig Award (the 2012 award).
+Paths in these Pig scripts match the format in the VM provided by the Norvig Award (the 2012 award).

 #### countSentencesPerMovie.pig
 Generates sentence counts for each movie.
 Used during development of the movie list filter, to investigate any additional filters needed.